 Providing you’ve used the paint properly, you won’t need to paint the same surface again.
 Ever.
 Since the paint doesn’t flake or peel, you’ll only need to repaint if you want a change of colour.
 Depending on exposure to weather, the linseed oil on the very surface will break down after about 10 years – which simply means the surface will go slightly chalky.
 You may not mind this, but if you want to restore the original effect, a quick wipe with boiled linseed oil will soon restore the original colour and lustre.

 What surfaces can I paint on ?

 Linseed oil paint can be applied to any surface, including wood, masonry, plaster and metal.
 It’s especially popular for exteriors because it’s so durable and strong, and doesn’t need reapplying after a few years (so it’s ideal for difficult-to-reach and high places).
+The finished paint has an eggshell sheen level, and the paint cannot be applied by roller.
+So, if you are considering using the paint on interior walls and ceilings, please do bear this in mind!
 It’s not sticky or oily in any way when dry, so you could even use it to paint the inside of a wardrobe.